Shallom196/Data-Governance-Framework/templates/business_glossary.md

 - Owner: Data Governance Team

 ## Purpose
-This business glossary provides standardized definitions for business terms used across StandardCo's data governance program.
+This business glossary provides standardized definitions for business terms used across ImagineeringCo's data governance program.

 ## Customer Data Terms

 ### Customer
-- Definition: An individual or organization that has made at least one purchase from StandardCo
+- Definition: An individual or organization that has made at least one purchase from ImagineeringCo
 - Business Owner: Customer Service Department
 - Related Terms: Prospect, Lead
 - Data Classification: Internal